FirmwareLeaks/PMO_WAVE75/README.md

 # PMO_WAVE75

-This is a Womier RD75 clone.
-Therefore the [firmware of the RD75](https://github.com/FirmwareLeaks/Womier_RD75) is comaptible with the firmware of the WAVE75.
+The Womier RD75 Pro is a clone of the PMO WAVE75.
+Therefore the [firmware of the RD75](https://github.com/FirmwareLeaks/Womier_RD75) is comaptible with the firmware of the WAVE75 and vice versa.
 If you use the firmware of one model, you must also use the related VIA JSON config file.

 In the [downloads section](https://github.com/FirmwareLeaks/PMO_WAVE75/releases/tag/WAVE75) you can find
   - Original firmware for the PMO WAVE75 keyboard